How staff can raise concerns about how we are treating out patients, the services we deliver and how we behave towards each other

 The main areas we would expect you to raise a concern include:

 Staff can raise concerns with and ask for advice and support from:

 Freedom to Speak Up Guardian and Champions

-Our Freedom to Speak Up Guardian is David Trevanion and he is supported by 14 Freedom to Speak Up Champions across Team QEH.
+Our Freedom to Speak Up Guardian is David Trevanion and he is supported by our Freedom to Speak Up Champions across Team QEH.
 They are here to help staff to speak up.
 They are from different divisions, staff groups and areas of the hospital and they will act as role models for creating an open, honest and transparent culture.
 David regularly discusses the cases he handles with the Chief Executive, Deputy Chief Executive and other senior managers.
 During the 12 months to the end of March 2020, 25 staff raised concerns with him.
 There is also a confidential helpline 01553 613949 (x3949 internally).

 Please note that the Speaking Up policy does not cover individual cases of bullying or harassment (please refer to the Mutual Respect and Dignity at Work Policy) or concerns about your rights as an employee (please refer to the Grievance Policy).

 Members of staff and their colleagues can refer to the Trust's Speaking Up policy, which incorporates Whistleblowing, if they wish to raise concerns.

 You can also sign the government petition that calls on protection for whistleblowers.